Udokah/css-radium/README.md

 # CSS to Radium

-A simple tool to convert CSS styles to Radiums Javascript or coffeeScript object properties
+A simple tool to CSS style properties to ReactJS' Radium styles